JacobVanzella/AdventOfCode2021/README.md

 ```

 ### Part 2
 Now here some interesting work got done, and by interesting I mean I think I overcomplicated the solution.
 The naive solution would be to calculate frequency, eliminate elements not fitting the rule, recalculate frequency, etc. etc. Without busting out a pen and paper I believe this would reduce down to a `O(N*M!)` complexity where `N` is the number of elements and `M` is their length.
-To avoid this lame complexity I instead decided to use a Huffman tree.
-Construction of the tree should be `O(N*M)` and searching the tree is `O(M)`.
+To avoid this lame complexity I instead decided to use a trie.
+Construction of the trie should be `O(N*M)` and searching the trie is `O(M)`.
 Each parent contains the number of 0 children or 1 children which takes care of the frequency calculation.

 ## Day 4:
 ### Part 1 & 2